 Amazon.com: 10 Essential Household Items That Are Hard to Come by Amid Coronavirus Pandemic

-Since the outbreak of COVID-19 caused by the coronavirus, stores like Walmart, Target, Ralphs and Kroger have struggled to keep their shelves stocked with essential items like cleaning supplies, toilet paper and even food.
+Since the outbreak of COVID-19 or coronavirus as many have been calling it, stores like Walmart, Target, Ralphs and Kroger have struggled to keep their shelves stocked with essential items.
+This includes cleaning supplies, toilet paper and even basic food items.
 While employees are working around the clock to keep shelves stocked and stores sanitized, they're still struggling to keep up with the high demand.

 However, online companies like Amazon are stepping up to the plate in efforts to try and provide a different avenue for customers to purchase much-needed items, in case they don't feel safe to go out in public or can't find it at their nearby shopping center.